 - Leave the first style set to Value 0.00, and don't change any of the other settings.

 - Set the second style to Value 45.

 - Click the Expand icon.

-- In the Border Chooser, select the Line Border style, set the width to 5px, and the color to Yellow.
+- In the Border Chooser, select the Line Border style, set the line width to 5px, and the line color to yellow.
 This way, it is obvious the tank is filling up.

 - Step Duration 500 ms.

 - Border - Line Border Orange and set the Line Width to 5px, and the line color to Orange.

 - Liquid Color - Orange

 icon to add another step.
 Set the following options for the second step: